 - It will put you on Arthur Kill Road.

 - Drive along Arthur Kill Road for about 10 minutes.

-- Look for a very small and old cemetery to your right (on the side of the bay).
+- Look for a very small and old cemetery by the bay (this is the entrance to the Ship Graveyard).

 - Once you find the cemetery, find parking nearby.